Tuition & Financial Aid

 Please click HERE to download the Pastor Signature Form for Catholic Tuition Rates.

-529 Plans: Beginning in 2018, tax-free distributions from 529 Plans can now be received by students enrolled in private elementary or high schools who pay tuition expenses.
+529 Plans: Since 2018, tax-free distributions from 529 Plans can now be received by students enrolled in private elementary or high schools who pay tuition expenses.
 Click HERE for more information.

 We want every child who desires to attend Seton LaSalle Catholic High School to find their home here, and we work with families who make this financially possible.
 There are two types of financial assistance available to families who qualify: financial aid (need-based) and scholarships.